markpmlim/SimpleVideoPlayer/Readme.md

 **Notes:**

 macOS does not support the sub-class GLKViewController.
 We have to instantiate a CVDIsplayLink object to drive the display as well as implement a custom update function named *updateFrame*.
 Careful must be taken to ensure drawing to the display is done on the main thread.

-Metal version:
-2 problems:

-a) frames don't look sharp.
+The video frames rendered don't look sharp.
-b) when window is resized to full screen, the frames are not resized - solved
-c) the frames appeared to be flipped horizontally - solved

-When the demo is run on macOS 10.12.x, the makeBackingLayer function is not called first if the instance of MetalView is already backed by CALayer in IB.

 **Requirements:**